Peter2-lang/All-activity-on-app-dev-and-sia-2/README.md

 ## 📂 SIA 2

+### Activity 1: Project
+-** Boarding House Management System

+The Boarding House Management System is a digital system designed to improve the daily operations of a boarding house.
+Instead of using paper records and manual tracking, the system centralizes important information such as tenant details, room availability, payments, and maintenance requests into one organized platform.

+The project was created to solve common problems experienced in manual management, including difficulty tracking unpaid balances, delayed maintenance responses, and confusion in monitoring available rooms.
+By automating these processes, the system helps the boarding house owner manage operations more efficiently and reduce errors.

+The system has two main users: the Administrator and the Tenant.
+The Administrator is responsible for managing tenants, assigning rooms, recording payments, handling maintenance concerns, and generating reports.
+Tenants can use the system to check their payment status and submit repair or maintenance requests.

+The main objective of the project is to provide a faster, more accurate, and organized management process.
+It also improves communication between the owner and tenants while helping maintain proper records and reports for the boarding house.

 ### Activity 2: Retro Sneaker System (Blade Templating)
 - **Description:** A custom system featuring a collection of rare sneakers.
 This activity focuses on Blade layout inheritance (`@extends`, `@yield`), passing data from controllers to views, and creating a functional List-to-Detail navigation.